scribe-public/sample-policies/docs/v2/initiatives/rules/github/repository/branch-protection.md

 ```

 ## Mitigation
-Ensures that branch protection settings are correctly configured, reducing the risk of unauthorized changes.
+Ensure branch protection settings are correctly configured to reduce the risk of unauthorized changes.